Ericka Dunlap

 Ericka Dunlap (born December 29, 1981) is an American beauty pageant titleholder from Orlando, Florida who was named Miss Florida 2003 and subsequently crowned Miss America 2004.
 Dunlap was the first African American woman to be crowned Miss Florida in the Miss America pageant's 81-year history.
-As of 2022, she is the only African American woman to have been crowned Miss Florida.
+Until the crowning of Paris Richardson as Miss Florida 2025, Dunlap was the only African American woman in the pageant's history to have been crowned Miss Florida.

 Personal

 Dunlap is a native of Orlando, attended William R. Boone High School, and is a graduate of the University of Central Florida.
 While attending college at the University of Central Florida, she became a member of Delta Sigma Theta sorority.

 She and her then-husband, Brian Kleinschmidt, appeared on The Amazing Race 15, where they placed third overall.